 I am many things but mostly I’m a mother, midwife and educator.
 I live in a forest on the Sunshine Coast, Queensland, Australia with my husband – our son and daughter have flown the nest.
 We moved to Australia from the UK in 2005, and apart from the state of the maternity system, we love it.

-My other passion is teaching and learning, and I am a university lecturer in midwifery.
+My other passion is teaching and learning, and I am a Midwifery Lecturer at my local university.
 I completed a PhD in 2013 and my thesis ‘midwifery practice during birth: rites of passage and rites of protection’ is available online here.

 About this blog